ooni/2023-05-richer-input/DESIGN.md

 ## Minor idea: invalidating the geolocation

-In the typical case, OONI Probe will invoke the interpreter as a subroutine and pass it data available on memory rather than JSON files.
+Typically, OONI Probe will invoke the interpreter as a subroutine and pass it data available on memory rather than JSON files.
 In such a case, the location should not be static; rather, it should be a "location provider" interface initialized with a known location and